arunbaby0/arunbaby.com/_pages/work-with-me.md

 - Timeline and budget expectations
 - Technical constraints or requirements

-Don't worry about having everything figured out—we can scope it together.
+Don't worry about having everything figured out, we can scope it together.

 ---